Ian McDonald (musician): King Crimson

 After leaving the army, McDonald moved back to London, and began making music with his girlfriend, former Fairport Convention singer Judy Dyble.
 The pair were introduced to Robert Fripp and Michael Giles which led to the formation of King Crimson.
-However, the relationship ended and she left the band before they played their first gig in 1969.
+However, the relationship ended and he left the band before they played their first gig in 1969, by which time McDonald, Fripp and Giles were joined by Greg Lake and Peter Sinfield.

 Three months after their first gig, they supported the Rolling Stones at a free concert in Hyde Park.
 They stole the show, with The Guardian reporting that the Stones' performance was "indifferent", but that King Crimson were "sensational".
 McDonald's saxophone solo was a high point on their track "21st Century Schizoid Man", and he went on to play this on their first album In the Court of the Crimson King.
 He also played harpsichord, piano, organ, clarinet, zither, flute, and Mellotron, which he used extensively on the album.
-This album jump started the prog rock era, and paved the way for similar bands such as Yes and Genesis.
+This album jump-started the prog rock era, and paved the way for similar bands such as Yes and Genesis.
+McDonald composed 2 of the 5 album tracks, including the title track and "I Talk to the Wind" and co-wrote the other 3 tracks with the other group members.

 McDonald and drummer Giles left the band due to growing friction.
 They formed a duo that released one album titled McDonald and Giles, which featured an orchestral backing instead of a Mellotron as used with King Crimson.
-He reappeared with King Crimson in 1974, playing on the album Red, and intended to rejoin the band as a full member but did not get the opportunity to do so as Fripp dissolved the band.
+He reappeared with King Crimson in 1974, guesting on the album Red.
+After the album's completion, McDonald was asked to rejoin the band as a full member to which he agreed, but ultimately Fripp dissolved the band before any further work could be undertaken.

 In 1997, the release of the King Crimson four-CD set Epitaph, consisting of rare live recordings of the 1969 version of King Crimson, renewed interest in the early Crimson material.
 Out of that interest, the 21st Century Schizoid Band was formed in 2002 and several tours and live albums have followed.
-The band included former King Crimson members Michael Giles (drums and percussion), Peter Giles (bass), McDonald (sax, flute, keyboards), Mel Collins (alto/tenor sax, flute, keyboards) and also Jakko Jakszyk, who later joined King Crimson, on guitar and lead vocals.
+The band included former King Crimson members Michael Giles (drums and percussion), Peter Giles (bass), McDonald (sax, flute, keyboards), Mel Collins (alto/tenor sax, flute, keyboards) and also Jakko Jakszyk, who later joined King Crimson in 2013, on guitar and lead vocals.
 After the first tour, Michael Giles was replaced with another former King Crimson drummer Ian Wallace.